14 Mission: Route description

 The route runs almost entirely along Mission Street between the San Francisco Ferry Building Plaza and Mission and San Jose Streets in Daly City.
 Outbound buses run on Otis Street for the one-way segment of Mission near the Central Freeway.
 At 7.8 mi in length, the 14 Mission is Muni's longest trolleybus line.

 The route operates 24 hours as part of the All Nighter network.

 Mission Rapid

 Limited-stop service is provided by the 14R Mission Rapid between 5th Street and Sickles Avenue/Acton Street in order to provide faster service through the corridor.
 The southern terminus is Daly City BART station.
 This service utilizes regular buses in order to allow passing of local services and due to lack of overhead line at the southern terminus.

 Mission Express

-A modified rush-hour route primarily operates on Mission Street, but runs express between Trumbull and 6th Streets, partially utilizing Interstate 280 and U.S. Route 101.
-This service utilizes regular buses due to lack of overhead line on the non-Mission segments.
+The 14X Mission Express was a modified rush-hour route that was primarily operated on Mission Street, but ran express between Trumbull and 6th Streets, partially utilizing Interstate 280 and U.S. Route 101.
+This service utilized regular buses due to lack of overhead line on the non-Mission segments.

+The 14X was suspended as part of the city's COVID-19 response in April 2020, and remains temporarily out of service as of 2025.